-The overarching goal of the Research Adoption Support Center (RASC) is to improve the dissemination and implementation (D&I) research capacity of the HD2A Innovation Projects and leverage this work to enhance the impact of D&I in research beyond HD2A.
+The overarching goal of the Research Adoption Support Center (RASC) is to enhance the implementation research capability of the HD2A Innovation and Acceleration Projects, thereby increasing scalable and sustainable impact beyond the HD2A.
 We strive to increase the chances for anyone, anywhere to receive the best possible treatment for addiction and pain-related conditions.
 The RASC also provides coordination, communication infrastructure, and logistical support to the HD2A Program.

 In Fall 2022, the National Institute on Drug Abuse (NIDA) awarded Stanford University School of Medicine two national centers focused on dissemination and implementation science in addiction and its treatment.